vibeus/vibe-website/content/comparison/samsung-flip.md

 ---
-title: Samsung Flip vs Vibe
+title: &title Vibe vs Samsung Flip 2
 slug: vibe-vs-samsung-flip

 hero:
-  title: Samsung Flip vs Vibe
+  title: *title
   body: |
     The Samsung Flip 2 is a budget-friendly digital whiteboard that brings more collaboration to standard presentations.
 Designed to replace traditional flipcharts and marker-only whiteboards, the Flip 2 works best for